Saxe-Hildburghausen: History

-In 1684 the city of Hildburghausen became the residence of the Duke so it was developed to reflect its new status.
-However, the elaborate buildings and courtyards of the princes strained the finances of the Principality so much that, in 1769, a forced management of debts by an Imperial Debit Commission had to be ordered.
+In 1684 the city of Hildburghausen became the residence of the duke so it was developed to reflect its new status.
+However, the elaborate buildings and courtyards of the princes strained the finances of the duchy so much that, in 1769, a forced management of debts by an Imperial Debit commission had to be ordered.
 It was placed under the direction of the Regent, Charlotte Amalie of Saxe-Meiningen.

 With the dissolution of the Holy Roman Empire in 1806, Saxe-Hildburghausen gained its full sovereignty as the Duchy of Saxe-Hildburghausen.
 A few months later, on 15 December 1806, it, along with the other Ernestine duchies, entered the Confederation of the Rhine.
 In 1815, it joined the German Confederation.
 In 1818, it was one of the first German states to receive a constitution.

 The extinction of the oldest line, Saxe-Gotha-Altenburg in 1825 again led to inheritance disputes among the other lines of the Ernestine family.
 On 12 November 1826 the decision, from the arbitration of the supreme head of the family, King Frederick Augustus I of Saxony, resulted in the extensive rearrangement of the Ernestine duchies.
 Saxe-Hildburghausen lost the Districts of Königsberg and Sonnefeld to the new Duchy of Saxe-Coburg and Gotha and the rest of its territories to the Duchy of Saxe-Meiningen.
-But the last Duke of Saxe-Hildburghausen, Frederick, became the new Duke of Saxe-Altenburg.
+But the last duke of Saxe-Hildburghausen, Frederick, became the new duke of Saxe-Altenburg.

 In 1868, four districts were established in the Duchy of Saxe-Meiningen.
 One of them was Hildburghausen, with boundaries very similar to those of the former duchy.
 It remained almost unchanged until 1993, when the District of Suhl was dissolved and most of its municipalities joined the District of Hildburghausen.